Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Diagnostics and therapy

-It's not easy to make a diagnosis.
-This is done on the basis of a combination of clinical signs, as well as on the basis of the results of a general and biochemical blood test.
-But the latter technique often does not give any clear result at all, since with pemphigus, blood test indicators are often completely normal.
-However, if a cat looks like a bubbling monster with an inflamed and pimply skin, but his blood is normal, this already gives reason to think about the autoimmune origin of the disease.
-So the analyzes are not useless.
+The diagnosis is not easy to make.
+This is done based on a combination of clinical signs, as well as on the basis of the results of a general and biochemical blood test.
+But the latter method often does not give any obvious result at all, since with pemphigus the blood test results are often completely normal.
+However, if the cat looks like a bubbling monster with an inflamed and pimply skin, but its blood is normal, this already gives reason to think about the autoimmune origin of the disease.
+So the tests are not useless.

-autoimmune disease - This is a violation of the activity of the immune system, in which an attack of the organs and tissues of one's own body begins.
+Autoimmune disease – this is a disruption of the immune system, in which an attack begins on the organs and tissues of one’s own body.
 In other words, the immune system perceives its tissues as foreign elements and begins to damage them.

-The immune system is a defense network of white blood cells, antibodies, and other components involved in fighting infection and rejecting foreign proteins.
-This system distinguishes "self" cells from "foreign" cells by markers located on the surface of each cell.
-That is why the body rejects transplanted skin flaps, organs and transfused blood.
-The immune system can malfunction, either due to the inability to do its job, or its overactive performance.
+The immune system is a protective network consisting of white blood cells, antibodies and other components involved in fighting infection and rejecting foreign proteins.
+This system distinguishes “self” cells from “foreign” cells by markers located on the surface of each cell.
+This is why the body rejects transplanted skin flaps, organs and blood transfusions.
+The immune system can malfunction due to either an inability to do its job or an overactive job.

-In autoimmune diseases, the immune system loses the ability to recognize "its" markers, so it begins to attack and reject the body's own tissues as foreign.
+In autoimmune diseases, the immune system loses the ability to recognize “its own” markers, so it begins to attack and reject tissues of its own body as foreign.

-The mechanism of autoimmune processes is similar to the mechanism of immediate and delayed types of allergy and is reduced to the formation of autoantibodies, immune complexes and sensitized T-lymphocytes-killers.
+The mechanism of autoimmune processes is similar to the mechanism of immediate and delayed types of allergies and boils down to the formation of autoantibodies, immune complexes and sensitized killer T lymphocytes.

-The essence of autoimmune processes lies in the fact that under the influence of pathogens of infectious and parasitic diseases, chemicals, drugs, burns, ionizing radiation, feed toxins, the antigenic structure of organs and tissues of the body changes.
-The resulting autoantigens stimulate the synthesis of autoantibodies in the immune system and the formation of sensitized T-lymphocytes-killers capable of carrying out aggression against altered and normal organs, causing damage to the liver, kidneys, heart, brain, joints and other organs.
+The essence of autoimmune processes is that under the influence of pathogens of infectious and invasive diseases, chemicals, drugs, burns, ionizing radiation, and feed toxins, the antigenic structure of the organs and tissues of the body changes.
+The resulting autoantigens stimulate the synthesis of autoantibodies in the immune system and the formation of sensitized T-lymphocyte killers capable of carrying out aggression against altered and normal organs, causing damage to the liver, kidneys, heart, brain, joints and other organs.

-Autoimmune diseases are organ (encephalomyelitis, thyroiditis, diseases of the digestive system caused by chronic intoxication and metabolic disorders) and systemic (autoimmune diseases of the connective tissue, rheumatoid arthritis).
-They can be primary and secondary.
-Primary ones arise as a result of congenital and acquired disorders in the immune system, accompanied by a loss of tolerance of immunocompetent cells to their own antigens and the appearance of prohibited clones of lymphocytes.
+Autoimmune diseases are organ (encephalomyelitis, thyroiditis, diseases of the digestive system caused by chronic intoxication and metabolic disorders) and systemic (autoimmune connective tissue diseases, rheumatoid arthritis).
+Can be primary or secondary.
+Primary ones arise as a result of congenital and acquired disorders in the immune system, accompanied by loss of tolerance of immunocompetent cells to their own antigens and the appearance of forbidden clones of lymphocytes.

-A characteristic feature of autoimmune diseases is a long undulating course.
+A characteristic sign of autoimmune diseases is a long wave-like course.

-Diagnosis of autoimmune diseases is made on the basis of anamnestic data .
-Clinical manifestations of the disease, hematological, biochemical and special immunological studies for the detection of antigens, antibodies, antigen + antibody complexes and sensitized lymphocytes.
+The diagnosis of autoimmune diseases is made on the basis of anamnestic data .
+Clinical manifestations of the disease, hematological, biochemical and special immunological studies for the detection of antigens, antibodies, antigen+antibody complexes and sensitized lymphocytes.

 Autoimmune eye diseases in animals:

-• or Chronic superficial vascular keratitis- this is a lesion of the limbus and the cornea of the eye, resulting from a local chronic inflammatory process.
+• or Chronic superficial vascular keratitis is a lesion of the limbus and cornea of the eye, resulting from a local chronic inflammatory process.
 The infiltrate formed under the corneal epithelium is replaced by scar tissue, which leads to a significant decrease in vision.
-The immune system considers its own cornea to be a foreign tissue and tries to reject it.
+The immune system considers one's own cornea to be foreign tissue and tries to reject it.

-The first reports of pannus appeared in areas with high ultraviolet activity (in Austria and the US state of Colorado).
-To date, the disease is registered in all countries of the world.
-And it's no secret that cases of pannus in areas with increased ultraviolet activity are more difficult and less treatable.
+The first reports of pannus appeared in areas with increased ultraviolet activity (in Austria and the US state of Colorado).
+Today, the disease is registered in all countries of the world.
+And it’s no secret that cases of pannus in areas with increased ultraviolet activity are more severe and less treatable.
 This allows us to conclude that ultraviolet rays play an important role in the occurrence of this disease.
 This phenomenon is due to the fact that exposure to ultraviolet radiation on the cornea accelerates the rate of metabolic processes in the latter.
-And the more active the metabolic processes, the more actively the immune system tries to reject it.
+And the more active the metabolic processes are, the more actively the immune system tries to reject it.

-• or Plasma lymphatic conjunctivitis of the third eyelid is a condition where a similar immune response affects the conjunctiva and the third eyelid.
-Plasmoma is less threatening to loss of vision, but delivers more ocular discomfort.
+• or Plasma lymphatic conjunctivitis of the third eyelid is a condition where a similar immune reaction affects the conjunctiva and third eyelid.
+Plasma is less likely to cause vision loss, but causes greater ocular discomfort.

-This is an attack of the immune system against the organs and tissues of its own body, as a result of which their structural and functional damage occurs.
+This is an attack of the immune system against the organs and tissues of the body’s own, resulting in their structural and functional damage.

 They can be primary, but more often secondary.
-More common are secondary autoimmune diseases associated with a partial change in one's own antigens under the influence of toxins, drugs, microorganisms, parasites, with denaturation of proteins in damaged cells, tissues, and other factors, as well as with immunization with antigens of microorganisms that have similar determinants to animal cell antigens.
+More common are secondary autoimmune diseases associated with partial changes in self-antigens under the influence of toxins, drugs, microorganisms, parasites, denaturation of proteins of damaged cells, tissues and other factors, as well as immunization with antigens of microorganisms that have similar determinants with antigens of animal cells.

 Etiology.
-Autoimmune diseases can occur as a result of congenital or acquired disorders in the immune system, accompanied by a loss of tolerance of immunocompetent cells to their own antigens and the appearance of prohibited clones of lymphocytes.
-The development of autoimmune pathology is possible with violations of the physiological isolation of autoantigens to which there is no immunological tolerance: the lens of the eye, sperm, myelin, insoluble collagen, hidden determinants of proteins and cells.
-Often their development is associated with a change in their own antigens under the influence of toxins, drugs, viruses, proteolytic processing and denaturation of proteins in damaged cells and tissues.
-Many autoimmune lesions can occur when immunized with antigens that are common to both bacteria and body tissues.
-So, in calves and piglets there are similar antigenic determinants of the intestinal mucosa with O-antigens of E. coli, in the epithelium of the intestine and liver - with Salmonella antigens.
-Various lesions of tissues and organs in animals also develop during the deposition of immune
+Autoimmune diseases can arise as a result of congenital or acquired disorders in the immune system, accompanied by loss of tolerance of immunocompetent cells to their own antigens and the appearance of forbidden clones of lymphocytes.
+The development of autoimmune pathology is possible due to violations of the physiological isolation of autoantigens, to which there is no immunological tolerance: the lens of the eye, sperm, myelin, insoluble collagen, hidden determinants of proteins and cells.
+Often their development is associated with changes in their own antigens under the influence of toxins, drugs, viruses, proteolytic processing and denaturation of proteins of damaged cells and tissues.
+Many autoimmune lesions can arise from immunization with antigens common to both bacteria and body tissues.
+Thus, calves and piglets have similar antigenic determinants of the intestinal mucosa with E. coli O-antigens, and the intestinal and liver epithelium have similar antigens with Salmonella antigens.
+Various lesions of tissues and organs in animals also develop with the deposition of immune

 antigen+antibody complexes.

-In newborn young animals, autoimmune diseases occur by the colostral route, when autoantibodies and lymphocytes sensitized against the antigens of certain organs are transmitted to him through the colostrum of sick mothers.
-In cows and sows, autoimmune lesions of the digestive organs are often recorded, due to profound metabolic disorders and feed intoxication.
+In newborns, autoimmune diseases arise through the colostral route, when autoantibodies and lymphocytes sensitized against antigens of certain organs are transmitted to them through the colostrum of sick mothers.
+In cows and sows, autoimmune lesions of the digestive organs are often recorded, caused by profound metabolic disorders and feed intoxication.
 Therefore, among the diseases of this group in calves and piglets, dyspepsia (diarrhea) is most common.

 autoimmune origin.

 Pathogenesis.
-Primary autoimmune diseases are associated with impaired immunological homeostasis and the release of autoantigens to which there is no immunological tolerance.
-Therefore, if the biological barriers of isolation of these tissues are violated, their antigens come into contact with lymphocytes and an immune response develops.
+Primary autoimmune diseases are associated with disruption of immunological homeostasis and the release of autoantigens to which there is no immunological tolerance.
+Therefore, when the biological isolation barriers of these tissues are violated, their antigens come into contact with lymphocytes and an immune response develops.
 Secondary (acquired) autoimmune diseases can occur as a result of tissue damage and changes in their antigenic properties under the influence of exogenous and endogenous factors.
-An immune response develops to the released intraorganic, intracellular and altered antigens with the formation of autoantibodies and sensitized lymphocytes, which cause damage to the corresponding organs. ^
+An immune response develops to released intraorgan, intracellular and modified antigens with the formation of autoantibodies and sensitized lymphocytes, which cause damage to the corresponding organs. ^

-Symptoms.
-A characteristic feature of autoimmune diseases is a long undulating course of the disease.
+Symptoms A characteristic feature of autoimmune diseases is a long wave-like course of the disease.
 In newborn animals, the disease develops after ingestion of colostrum containing autoantibodies and sensitized lymphocytes.
-In addition, patients have clinical symptoms characteristic of damage to a particular organ or an entire organ system.
+In addition, patients exhibit clinical symptoms characteristic of damage to a specific organ or an entire organ system.
 Circulating autoantibodies and sensitized lymphocytes are found in the blood.
-In the period of exacerbation of the disease, autoantigens and immune complexes antigen + antibody can be detected.
+During an exacerbation of the disease, autoantigens and antigen+antibody immune complexes can be identified.
 A positive reaction develops at the site of intradermal injection of antigens. ^

-It should be noted that in immunopathology associated with profound disorders of protein, carbohydrate and fat metabolism, the most pronounced immune reactions are initially noted for antigens of the liver, pancreas and much weaker intestines, and in chronic feed intoxications - for the antigen of the mucous membrane of the stomach, small intestine and liver.
+It should be noted that in immunopathology associated with profound disorders of protein, carbohydrate and fat metabolism, the most pronounced immune reactions are initially observed to antigens of the liver, pancreas and much weaker intestines, and in case of chronic feed intoxication - to the antigen of the mucous membrane of the stomach and small intestine and liver.
 Subsequently, these differences are smoothed out.

-pathological changes.
+Pathological changes.
 In the affected organs, changes characteristic of immune inflammation are noted.
 In their parenchyma, dystrophic and atrophic changes and autoantibodies fixed on the cells are found, in the stroma - vascular disorders, exudation and infiltration by macrophages, lymphocytes, eosinophils and neutrophils.
-Plasma cells containing autoantibodies are often found among the cellular infiltrate.
-Regional lymph nodes in a state of hyperplasia with a pronounced plasmacytic reaction.
+Among the cellular infiltrate, plasma cells containing autoantibodies are often found.
+Regional lymph nodes are in a state of hyperplasia with a pronounced plasmacytic reaction.

 Diagnosis and differential diagnosis.
-The diagnosis of autoimmune diseases is made on the basis of anamnestic data, the clinical manifestation of the disease, the results of an autopsy, hematological, biochemical and special immunological studies for the detection of antigens, antibodies, antigen + antibody complexes and sensitized lymphocytes.
+The diagnosis of autoimmune diseases is made on the basis of anamnestic data, clinical manifestations of the disease, results of a pathological autopsy, hematological, biochemical and special immunological studies for the detection of antigens, antibodies, antigen+antibody complexes and sensitized lymphocytes.

-The detection of autoantibodies and sensitized lymphocytes is of decisive importance in the lifetime diagnosis of autoimmune diseases.
-For the detection of antibodies, the reactions of immune diffusion (RID), indirect hemagglutination (RNHA), complement fixation (RSC),
+The detection of autoantibodies and sensitized lymphocytes is of decisive importance in the intravital diagnosis of autoimmune diseases.
+To detect antibodies, immune diffusion reactions (IDR), indirect hemagglutination (IRHA), complement fixation (IF),

 skin allergy test.
 Filtrates obtained from homogenates of organs of healthy animals are used as antigens.
-Presence of precipitation bands in RID, agglutination of erythrocytes at a dilution of 1:32 and higher in RNHA, delayed hemolysis of erythrocytes in a titer of 1:50 and higher in RSC, contour luminescence of cells in RID, an increase in the skin fold by 2 mm or more on the injected antigen during intradermal The sample confirms an autoimmune disease.
+The presence of precipitation bands in RID, agglutination of erythrocytes at a dilution of 1:32 and higher in RNGA, delayed hemolysis of erythrocytes in a titer of 1:50 and higher in RSC, contour luminescence of cells in RID, an increase in the skin fold by 2 mm or more in response to the administered antigen during intradermal The test confirms an autoimmune disease.

-These reactions can also be used to detect antigens and immune complexes.
-However, they are more difficult to detect due to their low concentration in biological fluids.
+The same reactions can also be used to detect antigens and immune complexes.
+However, they are more difficult to detect due to low concentrations in biological fluids.

-When diagnosing autoimmune pathology, it must be taken into account that organ antigens in the blood, mammary gland secretions and urine are found mainly in the acute course and exacerbation of the chronic process.
-Their appearance is combined with the development of alternative processes.
+When diagnosing autoimmune pathology, it is necessary to take into account that organ antigens in the blood, mammary gland secretions and urine are detected mainly in acute cases and exacerbations of the chronic process.
+Their appearance is combined with the development of alterative processes.
 Following the release of organ antigens, an immune response develops and autoantibodies and sensitized lymphocytes appear.
-As the processes fade from the blood and other biological fluids, organ antigens first disappear, then autoantibodies, immune complexes, and later sensitized lymphocytes.
+As the processes fade, organ antigens first disappear from the blood and other biological fluids, then autoantibodies, immune complexes, and later sensitized lymphocytes.

-Timely diagnosis of autoimmune pathology of the digestive organs in cows and sows by immunological changes in the blood and the development of delayed-type hypersensitivity makes it possible to predict the possibility of the occurrence of autoimmune diseases of the digestive organs in newborn young animals, due to the transmission of autoimmune factors by the colostral route.
+Timely diagnosis of autoimmune pathology of the digestive organs in cows and sows by immunological changes in the blood and the development of delayed-type hypersensitivity makes it possible to predict the possibility of the emergence of autoimmune diseases of the digestive organs in newborn young animals, caused by the transmission of autoimmune factors through the colostral route.

-Based on the detection of antigens, autoantibodies and immune complexes, autoimmune diseases of specific organs and systems are differentiated.
+Based on the identification of antigens, autoantibodies and immune complexes, autoimmune diseases of specific organs and systems are differentiated.

 Treatment.
-In the complex treatment of sick animals with autoimmune pathology, intramuscular antilymphocytic serum and antilymphocytic globulin are used in a lot of OD-0.2 mg / kg
+In the complex treatment of sick animals with autoimmune pathology, anti-lymphocyte serum and anti-lymphocyte globulin are used intramuscularly in a dose of OD-0.2 mg/kg

-The necessary treatment is additionally prescribed for the development of the pathology and its complications. .„„--.- th immunopathology reProphylaxis.
-In i!fouche „„th exchange, voschoot. and nutritional value is underestimated in uterine total intoxications in particular autoimmune dyspepsia.
-In order to prevent it, a „_pyatyatel and sensitized
+If the severity of the pathology and its complications develops, the necessary treatment is additionally prescribed. .„„--.- immunopathology reprevention.
+In the i!fush, the exchange, voschoot. and nutritional value has little damage - /.„„„„„„„osty in uterine livestock intoxications on In particular, autoimmune dyspepsia.
+In order to prevent it, and sensitized

 origin**?ly of the muscular stomach of birds, lignin, poro.

 new or whole blood healthy instructions.
-With a massive non-
+With mass non-

-prescribe vitamin preparations GT) aza, but after birth they are fed well ^ ^ according to this immunoglobulins, serum
+prescribe vitamin preparations GT) and after birth they feed well ^^therefore with immunoglobulins, serum

-in the treatment of autoimmune zaooleVYN™ Scam is not allowed
+reduction of autoimmune diseases.
+Scamming is not allowed

-pouring low-quality cor. , P Gih toxic substances.
+pouring out low-quality boxes , P of toxic substances.

-unreasonable treatment "she is sick, animals with pronounced alternatives, -
+unreasonable treatment of patients, animals with pronounced alteratives, -

 Random articles